shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 “/Yes of course./” The paladin nodded, despite not previously knowing that. “/So, where are you heading?/”

 “/I’m actually heading to this town called Waterdeep.
-I’m trying to get some extra coin to…/” The lion let out a low rumbling while he thought. “/Let’s just say, do an important task.\\”
+I’m trying to get some extra coin to…/” The lion let out a low rumbling while he thought. “/Let’s just say, do an important task./”

 The paladin slaps his knee and hops off his horse.
 Walking between his horse and the lion, his 7’2” height was more apparent. “/What luck!
 I’m also heading to Waterdeep.
-I heard they need some zombies killed.\\”
+I heard they need some zombies killed./”

 “/Well that’s good!
 I heard there’s a 200 gold offer for those that join the hunt./” The lion extends a paw to the paladin. “/I’m Jack by the way./”